Past carbon accumulation in peat of the SPRUCE bog helps understand response to experimental treatments.

-This work was supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research under project ERKP788 and project SWC1447; and Lawrence Livermore National Laboratory, Laboratory Research and Development project 14-ERD-038.
+This work was supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, under project ERKP788 and SWC1447; and Lawrence Livermore National Laboratory, Laboratory Research and Development project 14-ERD-038.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants